Who is Natural Justice

 With the increase in mining, major infrastructure and and agro-business projects in the region, there are increasing impacts upon marginalized communities dependent on their environments.
 In 2017, we conducted a study in Guinée examining the strategies used by communities and civil society to mitigate the impacts of extractives and infrastructure projects and to seek remedies.
 Based on the results, out future work in Guinée will use community legal empowerment approaches to address some of the identified capacity gaps.
 We are planning a similar approach in Senegal starting this year, starting with the preliminary research to inform our future work.

 We are seeking a full-time programme manager to develop and implement our work on Extractives and Infrastructure Projects in the region, with a focus on Guinée and Senegal.
 The successful candidate will be based in Dakar, with regular travel both national and internationally, including regular stays in Guinée.
-They will be expected to begin work in April 2018.
+They will be expected to begin work as soon as possible.

 What’s on offer